johnalison/obsidian-notes/Journal/7 February 2025 Friday.md

 # Chat with Tony
 - [[Hbb Reclustering Project]]
-- Will look into dR will meet on thursdays at 1:30
+- Will look into dR will meet on Thursdays at 1:30

 # Whiskey with Markus and Roy
 - Chat re: continuous spin